 Rather than wasting big bucks at the track, consider saving a few dollars by staying in.
-Make a party out of it, and invite a few friends over.
+Have a party out of it and invite a few friends over.
 Appetizers and meals eaten out are more expensive than providing food at home, and, in many cases, friends will often offer to bring snacks or drinks as well.

 Click here for some delicious snack ideas.

 Getting that Much-Needed Tune-Up

 As NASCAR vehicles are constantly being exposed to various wear ‘n’ tear, their repair fees are undoubtedly through the roof.
 That’s why it’s so important that they receive frequent tune-ups.

 The same rings true with your wallet.
 Now, we’re not saying to go out and buy a new wallet every few months.
 Instead, keeping your finances in check and occasionally going over them and performing a little “fine tuning” will help you avoid having to pay high fees later.